Uniform hyperbolicity of nonseparating curve graphs of nonorientable surfaces: Preliminaries

 We say that a geodesic space is $\delta$-{\it hyperbolic} if, in every geodesic triangle, each side lies in a $\delta$-neighborhood of the union of the other two.
-The following criterion for hyperbolicity is used in the paper of Rasmussen~\cite{Rasmussen20} to prove uniform hyperbolicity of a nonseparating curve graph $\mathcal{NC}(S)$ for any finite type orientable surface; we use it here to prove the uniform hyperbolicity of nonseparating curve graphs $\mathcal{NC}(N)$ for nonorientable finite type surfaces whose genus is at least three.
+The following criterion for hyperbolicity is used in the argument of Rasmussen~\cite{Rasmussen20} to prove uniform hyperbolicity of nonseparating curve graphs $\mathcal{NC}(S)$ for finite type orientable surfaces.
+We also use it here to prove the uniform hyperbolicity of nonseparating curve graphs $\mathcal{NC}(N)$ for finite type nonorientable surfaces $N$.

-\begin{proposition}{\rm(}\cite[Theorem 3.15]{Masur--Schleimer13},~\cite[Proposition 3.1]{Bowditch14}{\rm)} Let $X$ be a graph and $a$ and $b$ two distinct vertices of $X$.
+\begin{proposition}{\rm(}\cite[Proposition 3.1]{Bowditch14},~\cite[Theorem 3.15]{Masur--Schleimer13}{\rm)} Let $X$ be a graph and $a$ and $b$ two distinct vertices of $X$.
 Suppose that $A(a,b)$ is a connected subgraph of $X$ containing $a$ and $b$.
 Suppose also that there exists a constant $D>0$ such that \begin{itemize} \item[(i)] if $a$ and $b$ are joined by an edge, then the diameter of $A(a,b)$ is at most $D$, \item[(i i)] for any triple $a$, $b$, $c$ of the vertices of $X$, $A(a,c)$ is contained in the $D$-neighborhood of $A(a,b)\cup A(b,c)$. \end{itemize} Then, $X$ is hyperbolic with a hyperbolicity constant depending only on $D$. \end{proposition}

-In this paper, for a curve $a$ on $N$, we denote by $[a]$ the homology class represented $a$ in $H_{1}(N,\partial N; \mathbb{Z}_{2})$.
-Useful facts are that \begin{itemize} \item a simple closed curve $a$ is separating if and only if $[a]=0$, and \item a simple closed curve $a$ is nonseparating if and only if there exists a curve $b$ such that $i(a,b)=1$. \end{itemize}
+In this paper, for a curve $a$ on $N$, we denote by $[a]$ the homology class represented by $a$ in $H_{1}(N,\partial N; \mathbb{Z}_{2})$; the $\mathbb{Z}_{2}$-coefficient relative homology group of $N$.
+Useful facts are that \begin{itemize} \item a simple closed curve $a$ is separating if and only if $[a]=0$, and \item a simple closed curve $a$ is nonseparating if and only if there exists a curve $b$ such that $i(a,b)=1$.
+We remark that one-sided curves are always nonseparating. \end{itemize}